cloud-66-internal/help.cloud66.com/_maestro/quickstarts/getting_started_with_clusters.md

 If you now create a new Maestro application (see [Getting Started with Maestro for help with this(/maestro/quickstarts/getting_started.html)) at the point where you can select your Cloud provider, you will now see additional items clusters.
 Select your cluster, and deploy your application!

 <img src="/assets/maestro/maestro_cluster_deploy_application.png" alt="Deploy application to cluster">

+## What's next?

+* Learn how to add a [load balancer](/maestro/tutorials/load-balancing.html) to your application.
+* Learn about using [failover groups](/maestro/tutorials/failover-groups.html) to make your application highly available
+* Learn how to [deploy your service(s) in parallel](/maestro/how-to-guides/deployment/parallel-deployment.html) to speed up the deployment process.
+* Your deployment configuration is stored in a *manifest.yml* file.
+Learn how to [edit your manifest file](/maestro/how-to-guides/deployment/building-a-manifest-file.html) to access advanced deployment features.